lia0wang/Secretary-Password-Manager/README.md

 ## Ideas

 - A simple password manager python script is not enough for me
+- But I haven't completely learned html and css yet
-- So I searched some sources and found the project that inspired me:
+- So I searched some open sources projects and found the most suitable one that inspired me:
   - https://www.youtube.com/watch?v=z87LjWauDvI

 ## Changes I made